Underwriting and cover types

 - We can apply an exclusion for spine injury with a reduction in premium of 5% for a full exclusion and 3% for a partial exclusion.

-- Special terms available for NHS doctors, nurses and surgeons.
+- Special terms available for NHS dentists, doctors, midwives, nurses and surgeons.

 Overseas travel and residency

 The policy remains in force if your client resides in or travels to any part of the European Union, United States of America (USA), Canada, Australia, New Zealand, the Isle of Man or the Channel Islands after the policy has been issued.

 The monthly benefit will be paid for up to 6 months if your client is residing or travelling for up to 12 consecutive months outside of the above countries.

 We would not normally offer IPB to anyone who is residing overseas at the start of the policy.

 Family and Personal Income Plan (FPIP) underwriting criteria